Relative, local and global dimension in complex networks: Introduction

 One of the first forays into graph dimensionality originated with Erd\"os, when he explored the embedding of graphs into a minimum finite dimensional Euclidean space~\cite{erdos1965dimension}.
 This line of study helped realise the algorithmic importance of geometric interpretations of graphs~\cite{lovasz2019graphs} but was unfortunately no more than a by-product of the graph embedding process, yielding little actionable information~\cite{linial1995geometry}.
-Later, by characterising the fractal properties of complex networks, a measure of network dimension was defined in terms of the scaling property of a networks topological volume~\cite{csanyi2004fractal,gastner2006spatial,shanker2007defining}.
+Later, by characterising the fractal properties of complex networks, a measure of network dimension was defined in terms of the scaling property of a network topological volume~\cite{csanyi2004fractal,gastner2006spatial,shanker2007defining}.
 Whilst the fractal approach showed that dimension plays an important role in characterising network topology and governing dynamical processes such as percolation~\cite{daqing2011dimension}, it was initially limited to global descriptions of network dimension.
-Extensions that considered the local scaling properties of the volume at different topological distances from a node were introduced~\cite{silva2012local} and have been used to define a node-centric dimension that can identify influential/central nodes~\cite{pu2014identifying,bian2018identifying} or vital spreaders in infection models~\cite{wen2020vital}.
+Extensions that considered the local scaling properties of the volume at different topological distances from a node were introduced in~\cite{silva2012local} and have been used to define a node-centric dimension that can identify influential nodes~\cite{pu2014identifying,bian2018identifying} or vital spreaders in infection models~\cite{wen2020vital}.

 However, methodologies based on fractal approaches assume that the topological volume follows a power-law distribution, a strong assumption, not necessarily accurate in real world networks exhibiting heterogeneities~\cite{gastner2006spatial}.
-Similarly, in classic papers such as \cite{reuveni2010anomalies} where the dimension of a node is defined using the decay rate of diffusion, the same assumptions of homogeneity are required.
-Take for example a diffusive source located at the joining of a 1-d and a 2-d space, by measuring the decay rate we immediately ignore the heterogeneity of the space and simply find a dimension somewhere between 1 and 2.
+Similarly, in classic papers such as~\cite{reuveni2010anomalies}, where the dimension of a node is defined using the decay rate of diffusion, or in~\cite{lacasa2013correlation}, where a random walk is used to create node embeddings, the same assumptions of homogeneity are required and an intermediate scale of dynamics must be chosen.
+As an an example, with a diffusive source located at the joining of a 1-d and a 2-d space, by measuring the decay rate we immediately ignore the heterogeneity of the space and simply find a dimension somewhere between $1$ and $2$.
 In this paper, we posit that the dimension at a node can, and should be, defined as \emph{relative} to another node.
-Using the solution of diffusion at other nodes relative to the source we are able to define our \emph{relative dimension}.
+Using the solution of diffusion at other nodes relative to the source we are able to define a \emph{relative dimension}.